protocol/web3-dev-team/proposals/34-aws-s3-facade.md

 <!--
 Outline the status quo, including any relevant context on the problem you’re seeing that this project should solve.
 Wherever possible, include pains or problems that you’ve seen users experience to help motivate why solving this problem works towards top-line objectives.
 -->

+There are many companies, organizations and individuals that use AWS S3 in their applications.
+Using Filecoin to store data could yield a cost saving, but perhaps cannot be justified because of the amount of work that would be involved to refactor code to interface with a different storage provider.

+In this document we propose a facade to AWS S3 that would allow companies, organizations and individuals to simply and easily switch to using Filecoin for storage, with minimal code changes to their applications.

 #### Assumptions &amp; hypotheses
 _What must be true for this project to matter?_